 Next up, in this list of Orange and White Cats, we have the British Shorthairs.
 They range in size from medium to large, with a round face and short but dense coat.

 The British Shorthairs, like other cat breeds, come in various hues and coat patterns like solid, bicolor.
-Their temperament is quite easygoing, which makes them an excellent choice of pets, especially around children, and can easily adapt to new environments like apartments.
+Their temperament is quite easygoing, which makes them an excellent choice of pets, especially around children.
+Also, they can easily adapt to new environments like apartments.

 10. Cornish Rex